 Shaping Your Attacks: Gruftgrammer Quigley enjoys manifesting his pymary in the form of swarms of insects (appropriately named Swarm), due to 'insect' being a very common insult to the short-lived Plats.

 Most wrights do this to a certain extent — their pymary can be tinted any colour they choose (for example, Duane likes to use green and gold).

 Starcrossed Lovers: Duane and a fellow student at the academy, Sarthos, as detailed in the side story Interior Emanations.
 Firstly because a relationship with anyone outside your caste is an extreme social taboo — and secondly because Sarthos, as a Third Option (see below), is legally a man.

-Stripperiffic: If this image is anything to go by, the clothing of the female Crescian nobility is elaborate, colorful and very revealing.
+Stripperiffic: If this image is anything to go by, the clothing of the Crescian nobility (male and female) is elaborate, colorful and very revealing.

 Sufficiently Analyzed Magic: According to Word of God, the reason magic is called "pymary" and not "magic" is because "magic" implies something unknown or mystical.
 This is not the case with pymary; it is a common fact of life and essential part of society.
 It's even taught in schools!